-Welcome to the 2002-03 Legislative General Session Performance Report!
+Welcome to the updated 2003 Legislative Performance Report!
 We hope this report will assist you in making wise decisions regarding your involvement in government.

 Our Mission

 Accountability Utah exists to shed light on the legislative process, to provide citizens with knowledge and tools to effectively hold their government accountable, and to secure-for every man, woman, and child-a future of freedom.